Small Business Innovation Research (SBIR) pilot

 - sample terms and conditions of participation—Feasibility stage

 In July 2016, three challenges were released to market within the pilot round of the SBIR.
-Applications for these challenges have now closed.
-The three challenges were:
+Applications to these challenges have now closed.
+These three challenges were:

 - Asset Lifecycle Management—nominated by the Department of Housing and Public Works.